timescale/docs/use-timescale/metrics-logging/insights.md

 Insights allows you to gain a comprehensive understanding of how your queries perform over time.
 It empowers you to optimize your queries and make the most efficient use of your instance resources.

-You can view query-level insights from the `Insights` tab on your service Cloud Dashboard.
+On the `Insights` tab, you can access insights on queries and instance resources for the previous 24 hours.

 <img class="main-content__illustration"
     width={1375} height={944}